rsludge/zitgit/README.md

 ## Usage

-Just run `zitgit` from git repo folder
+Just run `zitgit` from git repo folder and view your repository history on http://localhost:5555

+Or you can run it on different port with `zitgit -p <port_number>`